khalilMejri/BIZspot/README.md

 [![Build Status](https://travis-ci.org/IBM/innovate-digital-bank.svg?branch=master)]("")

-# Building A Local Business Recommendation Platform with Loopback.io, MySQL, MongoDB & Angular
+# Building A Local Business Recommendation Platform with Loopback.io, MongoDB & Angular v8

 [BIZspot]("") is a web application that serves as a network of prospect users and business owners in order to ease their business access to the community.